- Click here to go to the friend list.

 - Pint-Sized Powerhouse: He has been known to tangle with Pete, who is at least four times his size.
 Okay, he is not victorious a lot of the time in plain fist fights... but hey, he is not a total pushover!

-- In the second Mickey Mouse Mystery Magazine story, Mickey visited a Savate gym for information and found himself having to fight in a match without rules.
+- In the second Mickey Mouse Mystery Magazine story, Mickey visited a Savate gym for information and found himself having to fight in a match without rules, with the only saving grace being that his opponent was in his same weight class.
 The gym master quickly interrupted the match because Mickey was kicking the ass of his opponent-literally, and for the rest of the series Mickey is sometimes seen there training himself.

 - Plot Magnet: The Call's really got it in for him.
 First, we have Coincidence Magnet, best shown in "Fame" when Mickey witnesses the most unlikely chain of events that leads to the capture of the Phantom Blot that he is credited for.
 Then we have Mystery Magnet with Mickey Mouse Mystery Magazine, a gritty detective comic series that opens with Mickey getting into trouble with the Anderville police because they assume Mickey's involvement in solving a ton of cases in Mouseton means he was involved in perpetrating them.
 And last we have Weirdness Magnet.
 It's not to the extent that Goofy is, but there's enough that gets thrown specifically on Mickey's path without him doing anything to invite it.
 Especially the Walsh comics depict him as such, because the Walsh comics are weird and Mickey happens to be the protagonist, but there's also stories like "Mother Hen Mickey", when Mickey finds an alien egg just as it hatches and the baby imprints on him, and "The Ring of Stone".
 In it, Mickey and Minnie stumble into a time travel device during vacation and meet up with Shamrock Bones who coincidentally also ended up in the past.
 He views his lot in life with both wry and eager acceptance; as shown in "Quest for Rest":Mickey: "If I don't find excitement — it'll find me!
 So why fight it?!"